gerazachary/gerazachary/README.md

 ## What about me?
 - 🌱 I’m currently learning Golang
-- 😄 Pronouns: Zacha, Zachars, Gera.
+- 😄 Pronouns: Zacha, Gera.
 - ⚡ Fun fact: boardgames adict!
-- 🎨 Hobbies: Love to paint with watercolors, play videogames, read a good book, cook weird meals, play the guitar from time to time and learn new things every day i can (i really enjoy medicine content)
+- 🎨 Hobbies: Love to paint with watercolors, play videogames, read a good book, cook weird meals, play the guitar from time to time and learn new things every day I can (I really enjoy medicine content)

 ## Find me out there! 🌎